SrinandanKota/Algorithms/WebCrawler/README.md

 WikiCrawler

 This class will have methods that can be used to crawl Wiki.
 This class will have following constructor and methods.

+WikiCrawler.

-WikiCrawler.  parameters to the constructor are
+Parameters to the constructor are

 1. A string seedUrl{relative address of the seed url (within Wiki domain).
 2. An integer max representing Maximum number pages to be crawled.